 Very close to the neck is the temporomandibular joint.
 This jaw joint is also known as TMJ.
 Some TMJ issues after dental work include a TMJ sprain, inflammation of the TMJ, or TMJ alignment issues.

 Another risk factor for TMJ as a cause of dental vertigo is having force or pressure applied to your lower teeth or lower jaw.
-This may occur during a dental surgery or more extensive procedure involving the lower teeth.
+This may occur during dental surgery or more extensive procedures involving the lower teeth.

 BPPV is the most common inner ear cause of vertigo.
 If you already have BPPV, then reclining in the dental chair may trigger a spin for you.
 The spin should hopefully only last for a minute or two, but maybe quite intense.
 You may spin again or your spin may get worse when you tilt your head to the side while reclined.
 If you have BPPV, you may also spin again for a minute or two when you stand up after you finish.

 If you do not already have BPPV, certainly the drilling involved with some dental surgeries can cause a new onset of BPPV.
-That is the crystals in your inner ear can get shaken loose from the vibration of drilling.
+The crystals in your inner ear can get shaken loose from the vibration of drilling.

-If you have a history of cold sores around your mouth or lips, then dental work can trigger an oral herpes outbreak.
+If you have a history of cold sores (or fever blisters) around your mouth or lips, then dental work can trigger an oral herpes outbreak.
 This can happen even if you have not experienced any cold sores for many years.

-5. Bacterial infection or Abscess in Upper Molar
+5. Vertigo from Bacterial Infection or Abscess in upper molar

 I recommend you always read up on medication side effects when you get a new prescription filled.
-Sometimes your doctor can recommend another medication that is not ototoxic.
-Other times, your doctor may decide that the benefit of the medication is worth the potential risk.
+Sometimes your doctor can recommend another antibiotic medication that is not ototoxic.
+Other times, your doctor may decide that the benefit of the medication to fight the infection is worth the potential risk of damaging your ears.

 I hope this summary of some of the causes of dental vertigo is helpful.
-If you would like to learn more about how my team and I help people with dental vertigo and/or dizziness, schedule a consultation today!
+If you would like to learn more about how I help people with dental vertigo and/or dizziness, schedule a consultation today!